 Regulatory changes in the communications industry could adversely affect our business by facilitating greater competition, reducing potential revenues or raising our costs.
-The implementation of the NBP and the November 2011 FCC ICC/USF Reform Order and subsequent orders produced fundamental regulatory changes and the FCC is still continuing to reform the ICC and USF rules.
-In addition,, the 1996 Act also provides for ongoing changes and increased competition in the telecommunications industry, including competition for local communications and long distance services.
-This statute and the FCC's implementing regulations, as well as the FCC's implementation of the NBP and ICC/USF Reform Order and subsequent orders, will be subjected to additional regulatory or judicial review or affected by future actions of the FCC expanding or modifying its regulation.
-It is thus impossible to predict whether, on an ongoing basis, the legislation or the FCC's regulatory actions will have a material adverse effect on our business, financial condition or results of operations.
-We cannot predict the timeframe or outcome of future FCC reforms, nor have any assurance that future changes will not have a material adverse effect on us.
+The implementation of the NBP, the November 2011 Order and subsequent orders produced fundamental regulatory changes and this regulatory evolution is ongoing.
+In addition, the Telecom Act also provides for ongoing changes and increased competition in the telecommunications industry, including competition for local communications and long distance services.
+This statute and the FCC's implementing regulations, as well as the FCC's implementation of the NBP and its 2011 Order and subsequent orders, will be subjected to additional regulatory or judicial review or affected by future actions of the FCC expanding or modifying its regulation.
+It is thus impossible to predict what effects the legislation or the FCC's regulatory actions will have on our business, financial condition or results of operations.
+We cannot predict the timeframe or outcome of future FCC reforms, nor can we have any assurance that future changes will not have a material adverse effect on us.